snehashukkla/dsc-hacktoberfest-2021/CONTRIBUTING.md

 Switched to branch 'new-branch'
 ````

-At this point, you can now modify existing files or add new files to the project on your own branch.
+At this point, you can now modify existing files or add new files to the project on your branch.

 #### Make Changes Locally